 3601 S. 14th Street, north of Ashford Lane (View map).

-Phase one opened February 3, 2017 with soccer and football fields, concession stand/restroom facility, playground, walking trail and more.
+Phase one opened February 3, 2017 with soccer and football fields, concession stand/restroom facility, playground, walking trail (one-mile loop around the perimeter and 3/4 mile interior pathways) and more.
 No pavilions were included in this phase, however, future phase two plans include a pavilion which will be available for rental.

 1111 Walter Stephenson Road, south of Highway 287 Bypass (View map) This 4 acre park opened January 24, 2019 with separate areas for small and large dogs, agility equipment, 1/3 mile walking trail, restrooms, drinking fountain/bottle filler, Wi-Fi, lighting, and security cameras.
 Click here to view the dog park rules.